 Severfield, Skanska’s construction partner from the UK, are now starting superstructure erection in several additional areas:

 1 August: start steel columns for the laboratory building to Experimental Hall 2.

 7 August: start steel columns on the Monolith high bay.
 These columns will be 18 metres tall and will certainly create an impressive skyline!

-Stub installations – More than 2,000 waveguide sections have been installed in the Gallery, inside the stubs and along the walls of the Accelerator tunnel.
+Stub installation: More than 2 000 waveguide sections have been installed in the Gallery, inside the stubs and along the walls of the Accelerator tunnel.
 With 3,000 sections yet to be installed, this makes the installation 40% complete.